garett09/Iesu-artisan/README.md

 Do all the changes you need.

-{% include alerts/warning.html content="Make sure you do not commit any changes before you run `git checkout main`, otherwise your changes will happen on a different branch and will not be tracked correctly." %}
+**Note:** Make sure you do not commit any changes before you run `git checkout main`, otherwise your changes will happen on a different branch and will not be tracked correctly.

 After you make your changes, you can commit them just as you normally would: